Risvy/COVID-19-Automation-Software-All-In-One/README.md

 ```

 ### CouchDB UI
-You can see the database here <br>
+You can see the blockchain database here. <br> To see the mysql database go to "Downloading and Configuring the project" option below. <br>
 http://localhost:5984/_utils/ <br>
 Username:admin<br>
 Password:adminpw